 Jake is a moronic brat who doesn’t realize that Mel managed to persuade his grandpa by signing a contract that’ll earn their store worth millions.
 If I were home I would’ve asked Mel or grandpa a 4K TV and expensive Hot Toys action figures as presents.

 Hearing Jake say “and” can be irritating.
 Nostalgia Critic already mocked his voice in his review for Grandma Got Run Over By A Reindeer, so here’s my jab.
-“It’s as if Chaz/Chasity Bono (Cher’s daughter turned son) got a kick in the “jingle bells” only to retain his feminine voice.”
+“It’s as if Chaz Bono (Cher’s son formerly known as Chasity) got a kick in the “jingle bells” only to retain his feminine voice.”
 Sorry Chaz, I have nothing against you, congratulations for raising transgender awareness.

 The Climax of the special is a blatant rip-off of “Miracle On 34th Street.”
 Natalie Wood must be rollin’ in her grave.